 Karen Blixen, who wrote about them in her book Out of Africa, made the Ngong Hills famous.

-Today, the hills are a popular tourist attraction for those visiting Nairobi and provide an excellent place for hiking, running, and picnicking.
+Today, the hills are a popular tourist attraction for those visiting Nairobi, providing an excellent place for hiking, running, and picnicking.

 7. Fort Jesus